Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

 4. **Set Up OAuth 2.0 Client ID**:
    - **Application Type**: Select the application type (e.g., Web application).
    - **Name**: Enter a name for the OAuth 2.0 client ID.
-   - **Authorized JavaScript Origins**: Enter the origins that are allowed to use this client ID (e.g., `https://yourdomain.com`).
+   - **Authorized JavaScript Origins**: Enter the origins that are allowed to use this client ID (usually this will be the link to the application as well as your localhost server).
-   - **Authorized Redirect URIs**: Enter the URIs to which the OAuth 2.0 server can send responses (e.g., `https://yourdomain.com/oauth2callback`).
+   - **Authorized Redirect URIs**: Enter the URIs to which the OAuth 2.0 server can send responses (usually this will be the link to the application as well as your localhost server).
    - Click **Create**.
-5. **Retrieve Client ID and Secret**:
+5. **Integrate Client ID and Secret into Application**:
    - After creating the client ID, you will see the **Client ID** and **Client Secret**.
-Make sure to save these credentials securely.
+   - Navigate to the Backend/.env file.
+   - Paste the Client ID and Client Secret into the .env file.

 6. **Integrate OAuth 2.0 in Your Application**:
    - Use the client ID and client secret in your application to set up OAuth 2.0 authentication.
    - Follow the specific instructions for your programming language or framework to implement the OAuth 2.0 flow (e.g., obtaining authorization codes, exchanging them for access tokens).

-## Conclusion
-Your Google Cloud Project is now set up with Cloud SQL and OAuth 2.0 integrated.
-Ensure you regularly monitor and maintain the project to keep your property management suite running smoothly.
-For additional resources and detailed guides, refer to the Google Cloud Documentation and support channels.
+# Using Cloud SQL in your project

+# Deploying containers to Cloud Run